Leslie Cockburn: Political career

 Cockburn was the 2018 Democratic nominee for Virginia's 5th congressional district in the United States House of Representatives.
 She announced her candidacy in July 2017, and secured a large majority of delegates over several rival candidates for the nomination in May 2018 at the district Democratic convention to succeed the outgoing Republican representative, Tom Garrett.

 After winning her party's nomination, she lost to Republican nominee Denver Riggleman in the general election; Riggleman garnered 165,339 votes (53.2%) to Cockburn's 145,040 (46.7%).
 547 votes (0.2%) were cast as write-ins.

 Personal life

 Cockburn lives in Rappahannock County, Virginia, with her husband, Andrew Cockburn, a journalist and film producer.
 They married in San Francisco in 1977 and have co-authored several books.
 They have three children together: Chloe Francis Cockburn (April 3, 1979), Olivia Wilde (March 10, 1984), and Charles Philip Cockburn (January 31, 1993).
 She has four grandchildren.

 Her parents-in-law were Claud and Patricia Cockburn.
 Cockburn had two brothers-in-law, the late Alexander Cockburn and Patrick Cockburn, and the mystery writer Sarah Caudwell was her half-sister in law.
+Tao Ruspoli is her former son-in-law.
 Journalists Laura Flanders and Stephanie Flanders are the daughters of her half-brother in law Michael Flanders.